yesyinka/blog_source/_posts/2014-07-04-oop-concepts-in-python-2-dot-x-part-3.markdown

 #### Overriding Places

-As said, `isinstance()` and `issubclass()` are buil-in functions, not object methods, so we cannot simply override them providing a different implementation in a given class.
-So the first part of the solution is to change the behaviour of those two functions to first check if the class or the instance contains a special method, which is `__instancecheck__()` for `isinstance()` and `__subclasscheck__()` for `issubclass()`.
+As said, `isinstance()` and `issubclass()` are built-in functions, not object methods, so we cannot simply override them providing a different implementation in a given class.
+So the first part of the solution is to change the behaviour of those two functions to first check if the class or the instance contain a special method, which is `__instancecheck__()` for `isinstance()` and `__subclasscheck__()` for `issubclass()`.
 So both built-ins try to run the respective special method, reverting to the standard algorithm if it is not present.

 A note about naming.
 Methods must accept the object they belong to as the first argument, so the two special methods shall have the form